Marquis Who's Who: Selection process

 Marquis Who's Who states that selection of individuals for listing in its publications "is based on reference value.
 Individuals become eligible for listing by virtue of their positions and/or noteworthy achievements that have proved to be of significant value to society.
 An individual's desire to be listed is not sufficient reason for inclusion.
 Similarly, wealth or social position are not criteria.
 Purchase of the book is never a factor in the selection of biographees".

-A 2005 The New York Times feature describes some aspects of the selection process: "An editorial team of 70, including 12 researchers, make the call on who's notable and who's not".
+A 2005 New York Times feature describes some aspects of the selection process: "An editorial team of 70, including 12 researchers, make the call on who's notable and who's not".

 Marquis calls its selection criteria "stringent" and claims that biographical data on candidates for listing are reviewed by its editors to confirm that its requirements are met.
 Their chief executive, Gene M. McGovern, told The New York Times that "the fundamental standards here are position and accomplishment".
 Once selected, a biographical draft is sent to biographees for pre-publication checking.
 In cases where notable individuals decline to submit biographical data, Marquis proceeds to compile all of the information to be published.

-Criticism

-In 2007, referring to the International Biographical Centre, the American Biographical Institute, and Marquis Who's Who, Jan Margosian, consumer information coordinator for the Oregon Department of Justice, lumped all biographical reference volumes together in a "warning to consumers" to be wary, labeled all such companies "pretty tacky", and added that "I don't know why they would put you in there if they weren't hoping to get you to buy the book.
-You truly have to look at how they are marketing and what the spin is.
-It's something you might want to watch out for".

-In 1999, Forbes magazine published "The Hall of Lame" by Tucker Carlson, in which Carlson reported that the selection process was neither rigorous nor meaningful; self-nominators and thousands of people who are not particularly notable were included; and that Marquis profited by selling subscriber addresses to direct mail marketers.

 As reference source

-Forbes adopted Who’s Who in America as a source for compiling information on post-graduate success when it began ranking America's most prestigious colleges in 2007.
-Forbes stopped referencing Marquis Who’s Who in 2013, replacing it with various of its own lists, such as Power Women, 30 Under 30, CEOs on the Global 2000, Nobel and Pulitzer prize winners, Guggenheim and MacArthur Fellows, those elected to the National Academy of Sciences, and winners of major Arts awards.
+Forbes adopted Who's Who in America as a source for compiling information on post-graduate success when it began ranking America's most prestigious colleges in 2007.
+Forbes stopped referencing Marquis Who's Who in 2013, replacing it with various of its own lists, such as Power Women, 30 Under 30, CEOs on the Global 2000, Nobel and Pulitzer prize winners, Guggenheim and MacArthur Fellows, those elected to the National Academy of Sciences, and winners of major Arts awards.

 Two statisticians with the Metropolitan Life Insurance Company used inclusion in Who's Who in America in a study conducted 1950–1961, which concluded that people listed in the publication lived longer than their unlisted peers.